swarris/2023-04-20-long-reads/_episodes/06-validation.md

 objectives:
 keypoints:
 apps:
-- "./tools/minimap2-2.11_x64-linux/minimap2"
-- "./tools/Tablet/tablet"
+- "minimap2"
-- "./tools/samtools-1.9/samtools"
+- "~/tools/Tablet/tablet"
-- "Integrative Genomics Viewer"
+- "samtools"
 ---

-## Evaluating the results using other data
+## Evaluating the results

-During this session we will use genes and RNASeq data to validate the results of the assembly process and investigate the impact of assembly errors on the gene content.
+During this session we will map the reads back to the assemblies to validate the results and to investigate the impact of assembly errors.

 > ## Mapping reads to the assemblies
 >
 > Use minimap2 to map the three read sets to each of the assemblies.
 For example, map the PacBio reads against the PacBio assembly.
 >
-> You can use the Illumina and PacBio subsampled data to speed things up:
+> You can use the PacBio subsampled data to speed things up:
 > ~~~
-> ./data/raw_data/illumina_R1.subsample.fastq
-> ./data/raw_data/illumina_R2.subsample.fastq
 > ./data/pacbio_reads.subsample.fasta
 > ~~~
 > {: .bash}
 > > ## Solution
 > > ~~~
-> > ./tools/minimap2-2.11_x64-linux/minimap2 -a -x sr ./results/illumina_assembly_contig.fa ./data/raw_data/illumina_R1.subsample.fastq ./data/raw_data/illumina_R2.subsample.fastq > ./results/illumina_assembly.sam
-> > ./tools/minimap2-2.11_x64-linux/minimap2 -x map-pb -a ./results/canu_pacbio/canu_pacbio.contigs.fasta ./data/pacbio_reads.subsample.fasta > results/pacbio_assembly.subsample.sam
-> > ./tools/minimap2-2.11_x64-linux/minimap2 -a -x map-ont ./results/canu_nanopore/canu_nanopore.contigs.fasta ./data/raw_data/nanopore_reads.fastq > results/nanopore_assembly.sam
 > > ~~~
 > > {: .bash}
 > {: .solution}